nationalparkservice/DPchecker/tests/testthat/_snaps/tabular_data_congruence.md

-      v Metadata indicates that each data file contains a field delimiter that is a single character v Metadata indicates that each data file contains exactly one header row. v Metadata indicates data files do not have footers.
+      v Metadata indicates that each data file contains a field delimiter that is a single character v Metadata indicates that each data file contains exactly one header row. v Metadata indicates data files do not have footers. v Metadata contains taxonomic coverage element.
+      v Metadata contains geographic coverage element
+      v Metadata contains a digital object identifier. v Metadata contains publisher element.
+      v Field names begin with a letter and do not contain spaces or special characters. v File names begin with a letter and do not contain spaces or special characters.
     Message <cliMessage>

       -- Checking that metadata is consistent with data file(s) --